rodger0531/foobook-mirror/APP_LOGIC_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+14/04/2013 - Philip

+	- Uploaded the thread.php
+	- Allows to retrieve all the threads related to a user.
+	- The user_id will be passed in via the session.

 13/03/2014 - Tharman

 	- Uploaded the completed wallpost js and php.